ptvty/react-circle-wave/README.md

 # react-circle-wave

-A React component designed to create a visually appealing circle with an animated wave effect around it.
-Integrated this component into your React application to add dynamic and eye-catching visuals to your UI!
+A React component to create a visually appealing circle with an animated wave effect around it.
+Integrate this component into your React application to add dynamic and eye-catching visuals to your UI!

 ## Demo